BigRamzey1/vanity-btc/README.md

 ## Compatibility

-Any address generated with Vanity-BTC is can be used as any normal wallet!
+Any address Generated here needs to be used only once